ordina-jworks/ordina-jworks.github.io/_posts/2023-02-20-intelligent-automation.md

 If traditional BPMS automation proves too rigid for the task, consider splitting up the end-to-end process into process fragments to become more flexible.
 Recreating this end-to-end process from these fragments can be done by structuring them through a case that indicates the major phases in the process.
 As such these fragments become once again linked, but still retain a dynamic and adaptable nature.
-This is the intentional process as posited by the people from Flowable.
+This is the [intentional process](https://www.youtube.com/watch?v=uSQVtm8O7SA&t=1s&ab_channel=bpmNEXT%3ADefiningtheNextGenerationofProcessInnovation){:target="_blank" rel="noopener noreferrer"} as posited by the people from Flowable.

 It is easy to have initiatives for intelligent automation derail, but here we can apply the same lessons we learned for process management adoption:
 1. Make everyone, on every level, in the organization aware of the benefits and how it will help them in their jobs, not replace them.
 It alleviates tedious repetitive work and frees up time for employees to pursue more worthwhile endeavors within their organization.